M.H. Jones & Co. Broadhead Axe | Forged Steel Woodman’s Tool | New York | 19th Century

 Description

 This large broadhead axe, manufactured by M.H.
-Jones & Co. of New York, exemplifies 19th-century American woodman’s tool craftsmanship.
-Designed with a wide cutting face and sharp edge, it was specifically intended for felling trees and splitting wood with precision and efficiency.
-The reverse side features a flat striking head, enhancing its versatility in logging and construction tasks.
+Jones & Co. of New York, exemplifies the craftsmanship of 19th-century American woodman’s tools.
+Designed with a wide cutting face and sharpened edge, it was intended for felling trees and splitting timber with efficiency and control.
+The reverse side features a flat striking surface, increasing the tool’s versatility for logging, carpentry, and general frontier use.

 Features